Can I Hire an Immigration Lawyer Who Is Not in My State Bar?

-Your attorney needs to be licensed by a state bar association, but not necessarily the local state bar association.
+Your immigration attorney needs to be licensed by a state bar association, but not necessarily the local state bar association.

 Federal Agency Law Can Be Practiced Anywhere

-U.S. immigration authorities recognize this fact, and regardless of which U.S. state the office or immigration court the immigrant applicant will be interacting with is located, accept representation by lawyers who are members of the bar in different states.
+U.S. immigration authorities recognize this fact, and regardless of which U.S. state the office or immigration court the immigrant applicant will be interacting with is located in, accept representation by lawyers who are members of the bar in different states.
 Many attorneys end up practicing far from the state where they were originally licensed.
 And even if they remain in the same state, they may accept clients from other states or countries.

 Choose an Attorney With Experience in Federal Circuit Relevant to Your Case